sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/redis_configmap.md

 ```
-Note: This is considered a workaround for a customer issue.
+Note: This document was prepared as guidance for a customer support inquiry.
 ```